Assemblies of God: Politics

-Another Brazilian politician and AoG member, Marina Silva, pursues ecologist ideas and supports the rights of the indigenous tribes of her country.
-Silva has been at times criticized by the church leadership for her leftist stance on many issues such as drug reform.
+Another Brazilian politician and AG member, Marina Silva, pursues ecologist ideas and supports the rights of the indigenous tribes of her country.
+The church leadership has criticized Silva's leftist stances on many issues, such as drug reform.

 Within the United States of America, the majority of its membership vote or lean Republican.
-During Donald Trump's presidency, General Superintendent George O. Wood attended the National Day of Prayer and praised an executive order allowing ministers and religious organizations the ability to support and advocate for political candidates.
+During Donald Trump's first presidency (from 2017 to 2021), General Superintendent George O. Wood attended the National Day of Prayer and praised an executive order allowing ministers and religious organizations to support and advocate for political candidates.

 Organization

 The World Fellowship unites Assemblies of God national councils from around the world together for cooperation.
 Each national council is fully self-governing and independent and involvement with the World Fellowship does not limit this independence.
 The work of the World Fellowship is carried out by the Executive Council.
 Executive Council members represent different regions of the world and serve three-year terms.
-Africa, Asia Pacific, Latin America/Caribbean, and North America each have four representatives while Europe has three and the Middle East and Southern Asia each have one.
+Africa, Asia Pacific, Latin America/Caribbean, and North America each have four representatives, Europe has three, and the Middle East and Southern Asia each have one.
 They are elected by the General Assembly.
 Each World Fellowship member is entitled to send one or more delegates to the General Assembly with one vote.
 The General Assembly also elects the Chairman, Vice Chairman, and Secretary of the World Fellowship.
+At both the national and lower level, the Assemblies of God are generally structured around a form of presbyterian polity, combining the independence of the local church with oversight by district and national councils.

 The World Assemblies of God Relief Agency (WAGRA) directs its humanitarian work.
-At both the national and lower level, the Assemblies of God are generally structured around a form of presbyterian polity, combining the independence of the local church with oversight by district and national councils.

-The Assemblies of God has missions programs that are designed to establish self-propagating, self-supporting, and self-governing national church bodies in every country.
-As of late 2006, the Assemblies of God World Missions Research Office reported constituencies in 212 countries and territories, with over 5,000 adherents added per day.
-As of 2005, the fellowship operated 859 Bible schools, 1,131 extension programs and 39 seminaries outside the United States.
+Interdenominational dialogue

+The Assemblies of God and the World Communion of Reformed Churches have engaged in a series of dialogue to better understand each other's theology.